 The starters will come with instructions for reviving them, but in case you need them:

 Reviving your dried starter is simple: Just combine the contents of the packet with 30 grams (2 tablespoons) room temperature water and 30 grams (3 tablespoons) bread flour.
-Cover and let sit at room temperature until bubbly, 12 to 24 hours.
+Cover and let sit at room temperature until bubbly and expanded by at least half, 12 to 48 hours (check every 12 hours or more).
 After that, continue to transfer 15 grams (~1 tablespoon) of your revived starter to 30 grams of flour and 30 grams water once or twice daily, until it about triples in volume in less than 8 hours.
 After that, you can bake with it and store it in the fridge as described here.